Argan Oil in Morocco The Complete Guide

 Common Questions

 Technically you can, but it is not advisable.
-Culinary argan oil is made from roasted kernels and has a strong nutty smell that would be unpleasant as a skin product.
-More importantly, the roasting process alters some of the fatty acid and tocopherol profiles that make argan oil effective for skin.
-Cosmetic-grade argan oil (from raw kernels) is formulated specifically for absorption and skin benefit.
-Always use the correct grade for the intended purpose.
+Culinary argan oil is made from roasted kernels and has a strong nutty smell that is unpleasant as a skin product.
+The roasting also alters some of the fatty-acid and tocopherol profile that makes argan oil effective on skin.
+Cosmetic-grade oil (from raw kernels) is intended for absorption and skin benefit.
+Use the correct grade for the intended purpose.

-Culinary argan oil: 12-18 months from opening if stored in a cool, dark place away from direct light.
-Cosmetic argan oil: 18-24 months from opening under similar conditions.
-Neither requires refrigeration, though refrigerating cosmetic argan oil can extend its useful life slightly.
-Signs of degradation: rancid or sour smell, cloudiness beyond normal sediment in culinary oil, or irritation during cosmetic use.
+Culinary argan oil keeps 12–18 months from opening in a cool, dark place away from direct light.
+Cosmetic argan oil keeps 18–24 months under similar conditions.
+Neither requires refrigeration, though refrigerating cosmetic oil can extend its life slightly.
+Signs of degradation: a rancid or sour smell, cloudiness beyond the normal sediment in culinary oil, or irritation during cosmetic use.

-Buying from a certified women's cooperative is one of the most ethically positive purchasing decisions a traveler can make in Morocco.
-The full purchase price remains within the cooperative, women receive a fair wage for skilled labor, and the economic value of the argan forest incentivizes local communities to protect rather than clear the trees.
-Avoid buying from tourist shops and medina vendors who may source from non-cooperative producers — there is no transparency in those supply chains and the women doing the actual labor may see little of the sale price.
+Buying from a certified women's cooperative is one of the more positive purchasing decisions a traveller can make in Morocco.
+The purchase price stays within the cooperative, women receive a fair wage for skilled labour, and the value of the argan forest encourages communities to protect rather than clear the trees.
+Tourist shops and medina vendors may source from non-cooperative producers with little supply-chain transparency, so the women doing the actual work may see little of the sale price.

 Continue Exploring